 According to Sylvester McCoy, no surviving pre-1989 Doctor was approached to reprise their role, which made them feel a bit thrown away.
 Though Tom Baker shows up in the episode, he wasn't playing the Fourth Doctor.

-Several of the War Doctor's lines match up with some of the complaints fans have with New Who, such as asking if there is going to be more kissing in the future and the several uses of the sonic screwdriver, as well as the use of Buffy Speak.
+Several of the War Doctor's lines match up with some of the complaints fans have with the new series, such as asking if there is going to be more kissing in the future and the several uses of the sonic screwdriver, as well as the use of Buffy Speak.

 Tom Baker's line of "revisiting the old favourites" is a reference to the Fourth Doctor being the most popular one amongst older fans.